Beach Towns in Mexico: 17 Amazing Beach Destinations in Mexico For Your Next Vacation

 By Christina of BuenQamino

-The Islas Marietas are a tiny group of uninhabited islands off the coast of Nayarit, Mexico.
 Similar to the Galapagos Islands, this national park is home to the Blue-footed Booby and is protected by the Mexican government since it is a UNESCO reserve.

-These islands are also home to the Instagram-famous, Hidden Beach (Islas Amor).
-It’s a crater beach only accessible at low-tide and via permit (just 116 visitors allowed per day/five days a week).
+These islands are also home to the Instagram-famous Hidden Beach (Islas Amor).
+It’s a crater beach only accessible at low tide and via permit (just 116 visitors allowed per day/five days a week).

-I personally went with Marietas Islands Tour and paid $125 for a three-hour snorkeling tour that started at 9 AM from Punta de Mita.
-We heard stories that these tours fill up quickly, so we made reservations weeks in advance.
+I went with a group and booked a Marietas Island Tour on TripAdvisor.
+I sprung for a three-hour snorkeling tour that started at 9 AM from Punta de Mita.

-Upon arriving via boat to the islands, there were government officials checking permits and wristbands and notified our tour guide of when our 30-minute window to swim into the beach would be.
 Unfortunately, two people who hopped onto our tour last minute weren’t allowed to access it due to the island already reaching capacity for the day.

 You are given both life jackets and helmets in order to swim underneath the rock into the beach.
 It might have been the adrenaline talking, but I didn’t find it a particularly difficult swim.
 Enjoy!